O. Leonard Press: Creating the network

+After retirement

-In 1992, KET's network center and production facility in Lexington was dedicated to Press by being named the O. Leonard Press Telecommunications Center.
-That same year, Press was also interviewed and profiled in the series finale of KET's in-house produced interview program, Distinguished Kentuckian.
+In 1992, KET's recently expanded network center and production facility in Lexington was dedicated to Press by being named the O. Leonard Press Telecommunications Center.
+That same year, Press was also interviewed and profiled in the series finale of KET's in-house produced occasional interview program, Distinguished Kentuckian.
 On the occasion of the network's 50th anniversary in 2018, he would attend the unveiling of an historical marker, which was placed in front of the network's studio facilities by the Kentucky Historical Society.

 Other interests

 During the 1990s and the early 2000s, Press served as a member of the Shakertown Roundtable advisory board at the Shaker Village at Pleasant Hill.

 Awards and honors

-On February 12, 2013, per Kentucky House of Representatives' HR 79, Press was awarded the 2012 Vic Hellard Jr. Award for excellence in public Service from the Kentucky Legislative Research Commission.
+On February 12, 2013, per Kentucky House of Representatives' House Resolution 79 and Kentucky Senate Resolution 92, Press was awarded the 2012 Vic Hellard Jr. Award for excellence in public Service from the Kentucky Legislative Research Commission.

 In May 2015, Lenonard and Lillian Press received honorary doctorate degrees from the University of Kentucky as part of its graduation commencement ceremony.